sjEricYang/exposure-mockups/README.rst

 Python webserver
 ================

 Due to the requirements of Javascript and HTML development, it is nescessary to make use of a webserver to serve the HTML and JS files.
-For convenience, we include a simple wrapper script in the `server`_ folder which makes use of the python 3 builtin http server.
+For convenience, we include a simple wrapper script in the `server <server>`_ folder which makes use of the python 3 builtin http server.